weshebert20/mongoose-books-app/docs/sprint1.md

 ## 2. OK server.js, let's see what you've got?!

 1. Open up `server.js` and take a look at the hard-coded books data.
 You should see a list of book objects in there.
-1. You should also already see that there are routes to create (POST) new books, get a list of books (GET index), get a single book (GET show) and edit and delete books.  -- Plus they're all using that array.
+1. You should also already see that there are routes to create (POST) new books, get a list of books (GET index), get a single book (GET show) and edit and delete books.  -- However, they're all using that array.

 ## 3. Outgrowing Arrays as a datastore.

-Array's are no longer adequate as a data-store.
+Arrays are no longer adequate as a data-store.
 They lose their data whenever the server is shut-down, they don't support backups unless you copy the file and new elements never get saved in the file.
 Plus all the cool kids are using databases not arrays.

 Let's replace that array with a database.
 We'll create a booksSchema and Books model.